Costco to limit number of customers who can enter per membership card

 In an effort to increase social distancing, Costco says it will temporarily start limiting the number of people who can enter its stores.
-Only two people will be allowed in for every membership card that is presented, according to the company's website.
+Starting Friday, only two people will be allowed in for every membership card that is presented, according to the company's website.
 That means parents who normally haul their whole family to the store may have to leave some of them at home.

 Costco on Monday also announced its stores will close at 6:30 p.m. on weekdays temporarily -- two hours earlier than normal.
 Gas stations will close at 7 p.m. on weekdays and 6:30 p.m. on weekends.